Language selection

 Bilateral relations

 Canada and Haiti officially established diplomatic relations in 1954 and have continued to maintain strong ties ever since.
 Over the years, their relationship has been strengthened by their geographical proximity, a common language (French), the growth of a substantial Haitian community in Canada (~165,000) and the ongoing presence of Canadian organizations in Haiti.
-In addition to its embassy in Ottawa, the Republic of Haiti also has a consulate general in Montréal, as well as an honorary consulate in Toronto.
-The current Haitian Ambassador to Canada, Wien Weibert Arthus, has held office in Canada since November 30, 2020.
+Canada is represented in Haiti by the Embassy of Canada to Haiti in Port-au-Prince.
+Haiti is represented in Canada by an embassy in Ottawa, a consulate general in Montréal, as well as an honorary consulate in Toronto.

 Security, development and humanitarian assistance